tensorflow/tensorflow/tensorflow/core/common_runtime/metal/README.md

 Metal compute shaders compiled at runtime from an embedded source string;
 `MatMul` uses `MPSMatrixMultiplication`.

-Convolutions, pooling, activations, softmax, the cross entropies and the reductions go through `MPSGraph`; `MatMul` uses `MPSMatrix` directly because a 2-D multiply needs less machinery.
+Convolutions, pooling, activations, softmax, the cross entropies, batch normalisation and the reductions go through `MPSGraph`; `MatMul` uses `MPSMatrix` directly because a 2-D multiply needs less machinery.

 The `MPSGraph` path is zero-copy in both directions, which is not obvious and